Career Timeline of Damian Lillard: Major Achievements and Milestones

 2024: All-Star Game MVP and NBA Cup Win

-In 2024, during his first season with the Milwaukee Bucks, Damian Lillard was named the All-Star Game MVP and won the NBA Cup.
+In his first season with Milwaukee, Damian Lillard was named the All-Star Game MVP in 2024 and later won the NBA Cup.

-On January 30, 2025, Damian Lillard was named as a reserve for the 2025 NBA All-Star Game, marking his ninth selection.
+On January 30, 2025, Damian Lillard was named as reserve for the 2025 NBA All-Star Game, his ninth selection.

-On July 19, 2025, Damian Lillard signed a three-year, $42 million deal with the Trail Blazers, marking his return to the franchise after previously spending 11 seasons with the team.
+On July 19, 2025, the Trail Blazers signed Lillard to a three-year, $42 million deal, marking his return to the franchise after previously spending 11 seasons with the team.

-On August 2, 2025, with Lillard unlikely to play during the 2025–26 NBA season due to recovery from his torn Achilles, he returned to his alma mater of Weber State, being introduced as the new general manager of the men's basketball program.
+On August 2, 2025, Lillard returned to his alma mater of Weber State, being introduced as the new general manager of the men's basketball program.

 2025: Achilles Injury and Return to Trail Blazers

-In 2025, Damian Lillard suffered an Achilles injury during the playoffs and was subsequently released by the Milwaukee Bucks after two seasons.
-Following his release, Lillard rejoined the Trail Blazers on a three-year deal.
+After suffering an Achilles injury during the 2025 playoffs, Damian Lillard was released by the Bucks after two seasons and subsequently rejoined the Trail Blazers on a three-year deal.

 2026: Contract Extension